sc-forks/solidity-coverage/docs/matrix.md

  "contracts/VariableConstructor.sol": {
   "8": [
    {
-    "title": "should should initialize with a short string", "file": "test/variableconstructor.js"
+    "title": "should initialize with a short string", "file": "test/variableconstructor.js"
    },
    {
-    "title": "should should initialize with a medium length string", "file": "test/variableconstructor.js"
+    "title": "should initialize with a medium length string", "file": "test/variableconstructor.js"
    },
    {
-    "title": "should should initialize with a long string", "file": "test/variableconstructor.js"
+    "title": "should initialize with a long string", "file": "test/variableconstructor.js"
    },
    {
-    "title": "should should initialize with a random length string", "file": "test/variableconstructor.js"
+    "title": "should initialize with a random length string", "file": "test/variableconstructor.js"
    }
   ]